ouya/docs/chromium.md

 OUYA fork of Chromium

+The purpose of Chromium on Android is to achieve a hardware accelerated WebView capable of playing HTML5 games, rendering browser content, and streaming accelerated video.
+HTML5 game engines like Twine (text adventure games), Construct 2 (visual-scripting-engine), Gootechnologies (WebGL acceleration), and HTML5 browser games all need to make use of an HTML5 rendering engine that supports hardware accelerations.
+The previously mentioned engines will have their own documentation that extends this base Chromium documentation.

+The steps below is an extension that begins from the Chromium trunk and make customizations to support the OUYA controller and in-app-purchases.
+You will need to build a Ubuntu 12.04 Linux guest in order to build Chromium from the trunk.
+There are a set of dependencies that need installed before you can obtain the Chromium source.
+Some customization to the build files and tweaks to the source code are necessary to add controller and ODK functionality.

+The Chromium apps also have flags that enable or change the default behaviour.
+These options are configurable from a file and the flags can be hardcoded in the settings once you find the optimal flag settings.
+One example of Chromium flags the spatial navigation feature.

+More
+====

 First thing, the Chromium code-base is very large.
 Rather than fork multiple repros, this assumes you've already cloned the chromium trunk.